 You can group teammates into teams and add them as collaborators to projects all at once with the same permission level.
-To create a team, visit Administration > Users & Teams and click Add New under the Teams section.
+To create a team, visit Settings > Users & Teams and click Add New.

 You can visit a team by clicking on the team name.
-From this page, you can add or remove members and edit the team information:
+From this page, you can add or remove members and edit the team info: